Cats

 Lasers might be the most convenient yet effective game to utilize your Bengal cat’s excess energy.

-You can wave the laser around, and your cat will run around after it like crazy — all at the comfort of sitting on your couch.
+You can wave the laser around, and your cat will run around after it like crazy — all in the comfort of sitting on your couch.

 This can be really helpful when you’ve come home after a long and tiring day and don’t have the energy to play anything else.

-Walking is one activity which allows your Bengal cat to explore the outdoors and also one which is much easier to incorporate into your daily routine.
+Walking is one activity that allows your Bengal cat to explore the outdoors and also one which is much easier to incorporate into your daily routine.

 Photo of author